saha0024/Geolocation/README.md

 **Instruction**

 I built a webpage that will check to see if the current browser supports the navigator.geolocation object.
 In this app, you can see the map of a location from Google Map.
-It takes afew seconds to load the picture.
+It takes a few seconds to load the picture.